 How does 3D printing work?

 There are essentially two main types of domestic or light industrial 3d printing, Fused Deposition Modeling (FDM) and Stereolithography (SL).
-Other heavier industrial printers use proprietary technologies that are typically more advanced forms of extrusion or SL.
+Other heavier industrial printers use proprietary software and technologies that are typically more advanced forms of extrusion or SL.

 FDM works by using an extruder (nozzle) and a filament in a coil attached to the machine.
 The machine “prints” each layer with the nozzle in a similar manner to an inkjet printhead.
 Layers can vary in thickness depending on the resolution of the machine.
 In general FDM-printed objects are cruder and rougher than SL-printed objects, but there is a lot of variation between the different FDM machines.